First, give up the notion that you can hide your age to minimize ageism in your executive job search.

-What can you do about ageism?
+What can you do about ageism in executive job search?

 Mature workers come with an established work history.
 Their profiles can be vetted more quickly and efficiently than other potential candidates.

 Older employees are able to bring a level of credibility and comfort to clients, both existing and new.
 The longer you have been in the game, the more intelligently you can speak about the rules.

 This demographic tends to be more loyal to a company than younger workers.
 Long-term retention can save the company money, time and help increase efficiency.

 1. Do the personal branding work to define your unique value proposition.

-Uncover the pain points beleaguering them that you’ve fixed for other employers in the past – where they’re bleeding, what’s sabotaging their growth and profitability, etc.
+Uncover the pain points beleaguering them that you’ve fixed for other employers in the past.
+Determine where they’re bleeding, what’s sabotaging their growth and profitability, etc.